AssemblingReality/Meta/README.md

 # Moto

-It is better to make it happen by few than try making happen by alone.
+It is better to make it happen and share the profit than try making happen by alone.

 # TBD: Core values